-As of Cascading 2, it is possible to write tests that are independent of the underlying platform or mode.
-Any unit test should subclass cascading.PlatformTestCase and apply the PlatformRunner.Platform annotation.
+As of Cascading 2, it is possible to write tests that are independent of the underlying platform.
+Any unit test should subclass cascading.PlatformTestCase located in the cascading-platform-x.y.z-tests.jar jar file.
+Any platform to be tested against should be added to the classpath as well.
+PlatformTestCase will search the classpath for all available platforms and run each test on the subclass against each platform found.